toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/setup/docker-macvlan.md

     external: true
 ```

-### Use Docker Macvlan in teddycloud service
+### Use Docker Macvlan in teddyCloud service

-Add the networks secion to your teddycloud service, which are the last three lines of the following snippet
+Add the networks secion to your teddyCloud service, which are the last three lines of the following snippet

 ```
 services: